Workload at secondary school

 The Victorian Curriculum F–10 - VCAA

 One of the challenges students face in making the transition from primary school to secondary school is managing the increased workload.
-Here are some tips to help you get organised with the work demands of a secondary school.

 Learn how to manage your time